 They often come in a choice different electrical resistances which you will see expressed as an Ω or Ohms rating, such as 1.8Ω, 0.5Ω, etc.

-The choice of ohms ratings allows e-cig users to fine tune their vapour production and general experience including matching the most appropriate coil for their batteries.
+The choice of ratings allows users to fine tune their vaping experience.

 Ohms is a measure of electrical resistance, it refers to how freely or not an electrical current is able to travel.
 If it passes freely there’s less resistance, if it can’t travel so freely there’s more resistance.